Free CCSP Practice Test — August 2026 New Outline (AI Security Updates)

 Correct answer: B

-Explanation: Correct answer (B): In IaaS, the provider typically secures the physical facilities, hardware, and core virtualization platform, while the customer remains responsible for the guest operating system, workload configuration, identity design, application security, and data protection.
-Because the vulnerability affects guest OS packages, patching and hardening the VM is the customer's responsibility.
-This is a core CCSP shared-responsibility distinction.
-Why the other options are wrong: - Option A: Incorrect.
-IaaS does not transfer all infrastructure security to the provider.
-The customer still owns important workload-layer responsibilities, including guest OS security. - Option C: Incorrect.
-This overstates the provider's responsibility.
-In IaaS, the customer typically manages the guest operating system as well as the application. - Option D: Incorrect.
-Network segmentation can reduce blast radius, but it does not remove patching or hardening responsibilities.
+Explanation: In IaaS, the provider secures physical facilities, hardware, and the core virtualization platform, while the customer remains responsible for the guest OS, workload configuration, identity design, application security, and data protection.
+Because the vulnerability affects guest OS packages, patching the VM is the customer's responsibility — a core CCSP shared-responsibility distinction.

 Sample Question 8 — Cloud Platform and Infrastructure Security